Negan: "What Comes After"

-Negan reveals that he would like to get to know Carl a little better, but he gets distracted by Carl's bandaged face.
-He orders Carl to remove the bandages.
-Carl allows him to see it only after being threatened; he removes the bandages to reveal that he is missing an eye after having been shot in the face.
-Negan, in a state of disbelief and awe, jokingly mocks the disfigurement and goes as far as to ask Carl if he can touch the part of his skull showing through Carl's exposed eye-socket, which causes Carl to break finally and cry.
-In a rare moment of compassion, Negan apologizes, seeing that he has finally found a weakness in the child he finds so dangerous.
+Negan demands Carl to remove the bandages on his face, which reveals that he is missing an eye from a gunshot wound.
+Negan, in a state of disbelief and awe, jokingly mocks the disfigurement and goes as far as to ask Carl if he can touch the part of his skull showing through the exposed eye-socket, which causes Carl to break and cry.
+Negan apologizes, seeing that he has found a weakness in the child he finds so dangerous.

-In a ritualistic fashion, complete with call-and-response chanting, with the followers answering to Negan's words, Negan demonstrates that he punishes whoever displeases him by searing their faces with a hot iron.
-Tied to the end of a pole, the tool is held over a fire before being handed to Negan, who presses it against the victim's face as punishment for their offense.
+In a ritualistic fashion, complete with call-and-response chanting as Negan's words are answered by his followers, Negan demonstrates that he punishes whoever displeases him by searing their faces with a hot iron.
 In this case, it is the face of Amber's former lover Mark, who is left disfigured in the same manner as Dwight, with a portion of his face permanently scarred and an eyeball exposed.
-After the ritual, Negan dismisses his congregation before turning to Carl, who hands back "Lucille", and Negan leads him away, contemplating what to do with him.
+After the ritual, Negan dismisses his congregation before leading Carl away, contemplating what to do with him.

-Negan runs into Rick while the latter was on his way to find Carl.
-Negan tells Rick how eager he is to show him "what he has done to his son".
-Rick, in a fit of rage, then attacks Negan before Negan reveals that Carl is fine, and Negan clarifies that he is eager to show Rick "that he has done nothing to his son."
+Negan and Rick meet on the road while travelling toward each other's communities.
+Negan taunts Rick about showing him "what he has done to his son".
+Rick, in a fit of rage, attacks Negan who defends himself and returns Carl in healthy condition.